Your company taxes sorted for a one-off, fixed price.

 Dividend Tax

-So, if you’re a basic rate taxpayer and take £10,000 in dividends, you’ll need to pay £831.21 in dividend tax.
-This should be included in your Self Assessment tax return so HMRC can calculate how much you’ll need to pay.
+So, if you’re a basic rate taxpayer and take £10,000 in dividends, you’ll need to pay tax at the above rates on this.
+It should be included in your Self Assessment tax return so HMRC can calculate how much you’ll need to pay.

 Capital Gains Tax (CGT)